darajava/klass-loader/README.md

 ![](https://i.imgur.com/S0v8XBG.png)
----

-## About
 `klass-loader` is an improvement to CSS workflow and encapsulation in React.
 It enforces an opinionated, yet simple and non-obtrusive structure of presentation components and corresponding stylesheets. `klass-loader` utilises `css-modules` to scope style rules and gives warnings when attempting to use a non-existent rule.

 ## Usage
-Once the loader is correctly installed, usage is as follows:
+Once the loader is correctly installed, there is no need to import any libraries or reference CSS files. `klass` attributes are evaluated as vanilla CSS selector strings, similar to the `class` tag in HTML.
+This attribute can be treated as a language feature in the same way `class` was in the olden days.
+Usage is as follows:

 ### Component.jsx
 ```javascript